najibghadri/redux-dunk/README.md

 3. It's better for the user, better DX.
 The user should be able to dunk an effect function so long the shape is an Effect without the need call the Effect(...) function (that would return an instance of a class).
 4. In my opinion using interfaces is better developing the library too.
 Interfaces are composable, and easy to follow, but using classes is a restriction imo (not just because we have to call `new`)

-#### Are effects impure

-#### About dunk as middleware
-While loop installs as an enhancer, dunk is only a middleware yet.
-If you have multiple stores in your app this could be a problem, however that is not recommended anyways.
-If there is a valid case we can make it an enhancer.

-Calling `loop` returns a modified object that contains the effects, but we found there is no need for that. `dunk` simply returns the state object it got, and queues the effects in the internal queue.
-This is partly because dunk is a middleware, not an enhancer, which simplifies the architecture of the library.